PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 context, order, boundary, summary, guard, dependency, public API, or TensorFlow behavior.
 Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Layout/reshape/attention prefix result propagation implementation checkpoint

+`run_layout_reshape_attention_recovery_prefix()` and its zero-argument lowerer helper now return the unchanged fifteen-slot tuple.
+The three direct calls retain `_layout_pass_set_1_initial_attention_recovery_results`, `_layout_pass_set_1_post_binary_attention_recovery_results`, and `_layout_pass_set_1_final_attention_recovery_results` at their original layout-cleanup/affine, duplicate-fanout/affine, and QLinear/InstanceNorm boundaries.

+All three tuples are unconsumed and observation-only.
+Slot zero preserves the complete nested nineteen-slot layout-recovery result.
+The implementation adds no consumer, guard, summary, graph scan, tuple copy, child invocation, context, order, cleanup timing, dependency, public API, or TensorFlow import path.

+Implementation validation completed sequentially under `uv`:

+- attention-prefix result identity and all direct boundaries, QLinear, architecture, and pass-efficiency coverage: `304 passed in 19.89s`
+- branch-changed broad suite: `1606 passed in 28.89s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These are unit, contract, and orchestration checks; this observation-only propagation does not claim a new model-corpus run.

+At resume, audit both direct `_run_qlinear_mean_concat_recovery_sequence()` results and its five-slot runner/helper contract.
+Preserve the newly retained final attention result that follows its second call, both distinct outer boundaries, and the observation-only policy.
+Commit and push only; do not create, reopen, or update a pull request.